literalcarys/OT2Assignment1/README.md

 * split_cube.ipynb splits the cube into slices with edited headers and plots the slices

 * extract_fluxes.ipynb uses radioflux to get fluxes (whcih were copied into Fluxes.csv)
-  * Ran using req_radionflux.txt package versions
+  * Ran using req_radioflux.txt package versions

 * spectral_index.ipynb plots data and fits line to find spectral index.
 Also adds in and plots/fits extra SUMSS data